lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 ## Return type polymorphism, what?!

-Before trying to explain what return type polymorphism actually is let me show you a couple of interesting examples that might look familiar to you if you have been playing with Rust already:
+Before trying to explain what return type polymorphism actually is, let me show you a couple of interesting examples that might look familiar to you if you have been playing with Rust already:

 ```rust
 use std::collections::HashSet;